prabh8331/ISS_e2e_data_engineering_project/readme.md

 [Link to Docker compose file](Containers/Airflow/docker-compose.yml)

+In this docker compose file there are total 3 containers required for the working of Apache Airflow

+1. Airflow Webserver- Provides user interface for Airflow.
+It allow users to interact with DAGs etc. `DAGs(Direct Acyclic Graphs) is collection of tasks that you want to run on a schedule represented as a Python script where each task is an instance of an operator`
+2. Scheduler- Crucial component responsible for scheduling the execution of DAGs
+3. PostgreSQL- Store the Metadata of Airflow

+`FYI:` [entrypoint.sh](Containers/Airflow/script/entrypoint.sh) `This file will run first when docker container is initiated for run`

 ### Add mail and password to envronment variable in airflow webserver and scheduler

 <!-- this was a temprory solution, so added diretly to docker-compose file of airflow scheduler and webserver-->